meng3540/parallel-patterns-group-6-mikaeel-josh-hudson/SimpleSumReduction Explained.md

 - Result Copy: Copy the result from the device back to the host.
 - Cleanup: Free the allocated memory and destroy the CUDA events.

-ERRORS
+ERRORS:
-Things to avoid when implementing this algorithim:
+Things to avoid/consider when implementing this algorithim:
-- Changes must be made to reduce a matrix, as the kernel only considers the X dimension of blocks
+- Changes must be made to reduce a matrix, as the kernel only considers the X dimension of blocks.
+Solving this problem, the group edited the matrix population host code from Lab 4 to sum-reduce an array as a demonstration of a basic algorithim instead of a matrix.
-- Ensure that the thread is a multiple of the stride X 2.
-If this is not done the thread will add to itself which is an incorrect step in Sum Reduction.